UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 When conflict with China once again tipped into military confrontation a decade and a half later, Zhoushan was occupied for a third time, on 21 April 1860.
 On that occasion, the published narrative of Garnet Wolseley noted that:

-The gods and various paraphernalia of idolatry were removed from the temples to places of security by the priests and other parties interested in their preservation.[^64]
+> The gods and various paraphernalia of idolatry were removed from the temples to places of security by the priests and other parties interested in their preservation.[^64]

-In late 1843, with news of the conflict in China still fresh in Europe, a twenty-five year old Karl Marx sat down to write the introduction for _A Contribution to the Critique of Hegel’s_ _Philosophy of Right._ Summarising the position developed by Ludwig Feuerbach in his 1841 book _Das Wesen des Christentums_ (translated as _The Essence of Christianity_ by George Eliot in 1854), he wrote that ‘the foundation of irreligious criticism is: _Man makes religion_, religion does not make man’.[^65] He then famously suggested:
+In late 1843, with news of the conflict in China still fresh in Europe, a 25 year old Karl Marx sat down to write the introduction for _A Contribution to the Critique of Hegel’s_ _Philosophy of Right._ Summarising the position developed by Ludwig Feuerbach in his 1841 book _Das Wesen des Christentums_ (translated as _The Essence of Christianity_ by George Eliot in 1854), he wrote that ‘the foundation of irreligious criticism is: _Man makes religion_, religion does not make man’.[^65] He then famously suggested:

-_Religious_ suffering is, at one and the same time, the _expression_ of real suffering and a _protest_ against real suffering.
+> _Religious_ suffering is, at one and the same time, the _expression_ of real suffering and a _protest_ against real suffering.
 Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the _opium_ of the people.[^66]

 Marx argued that religion should be abolished so that the illusory happiness of the people could be converted into a demand for real happiness, resulting from the abolition of conditions of life that need such illusions.